cucumber-rs/cucumber-expressions/README.md

 ## Grammar

-This implementation follows context-free grammar, [which isn't yet merged][1].
-Original grammar is impossible to follow while creating performant parser, as it consists errors and describes not `Cucumber Expressions`, but some superset language and context-sensitive.
-In case you've found some inconsistencies between implementations in other languages, please file an issue!
+This implementation follows a context-free grammar, [which isn't yet merged][1].
+Original grammar is impossible to follow while creating a performant parser, as it consists errors and describes not an exact [Cucumber Expressions] language, but rather some superset language, while being also context-sensitive.
+In case you've found some inconsistencies between this implementation and the ones in other languages, please file an issue!

-[EBNF] spec
+[EBNF] spec of the current context-free grammar implemented by this crate:
 ```ebnf
 expression              = single-expression*